mnunezsa95/mnunezsa95/README.md

-## Hi there 👋, I'm Marlon Nunez, an aspiring Software Engineer / Data Analyst
+## Hi there 👋, I'm Marlon Nunez, a Software Engineer / Project Manager / Data Analyst

 ## Background
-I am currently working as Project Manager for NewGlobe, a small Edtech and Ed Management company geared towards providing educational sustainbility in countries around the world.
-Long term, I am hoping to break into the tech industry as a Data Analyst or Full Stack Software Engineer.
+I am presently the Project Manager at NewGlobe, a global education company committed to advancing educational sustainability worldwide.
+My skill set encompasses expertise in stakeholder engagement, strategic planning, and the effective execution of projects, spanning both short-term and long-term initiatives.
+Looking forward, my ambitions include transitioning into the tech industry with a focus on pursuing roles as a Full Stack Software Engineer or web developer.

-Growing up I always always STEM oriented.
-During my time in undergrad I majored in Public Health and Neuroscience and earned a Bachelor of Science in Public Health from Tulane University in 2018.
-In 2020, I graduated from Boston Unversity with a Masters in Education.
-However, I discovered my passion for technology, data, and engineering a few years out of college, when I started learning some Python, R, and SQL during my freetime.
+From an early age, I've been drawn to STEM disciplines.
+In my undergraduate years, I majored in Public Health and Neuroscience, earning a Bachelor of Science in Public Health from Tulane University in 2018.
+Subsequently, in 2020, I obtained a Masters in Education from Boston University.
+While several years out of college, my passion for technology, data, and engineering emerged, leading me to delve into HTML, CSS, JavaScript, Python, R, and SQL during my free time.

-In February 2023, I decided to take a big step towards my future and enrolled in a 10 month [Full Stack Software Engineering online bootcamp](https://practicum.com/software-engineer/?form_position=%2F&gaid=940678093.1681249137) at [TripleTen by Yandex (formerly known as Practicum).](https://practicum.com/) My learning journey started with a focus on principles of front-end engineering such as HTML and CSS, followed by a strong emphasis on JavaScript, React.js, Node.js, MongoDB, APIs, and other major concepts.
-I am scheduled to graduate from TripleTen's Software Engineering Bootcamp in December 2023.
-After completing the program, I am scheduled to begin the 9 month [Data Science bootcamp](https://practicum.com/data-science/?form_position=%2Fsoftware-engineer%2F&gaid=940678093.1681249137) through TripleTen.
-My goal is to have a strong understanding of both fields to become a versatile engineer to future employers.
+In February 2023, I took a significant leap towards my tech-focused future by enrolling in a 10-month [Full Stack Software Engineering online bootcamp](https://practicum.com/software-engineer/?form_position=%2F&gaid=940678093.1681249137) at [TripleTen by Yandex (formerly known as Practicum).](https://practicum.com/) Commencing with front-end engineering principles like HTML and CSS, my journey progressed with a strong focus on JavaScript, React.js, Node.js, MongoDB, PostgreSQL, creating RESTful APIs, and many other essential concepts, frameworks and libraries.

+I am set to embark on the subsequent 9-month [Data Science bootcamp](https://practicum.com/data-science/?form_position=%2Fsoftware-engineer%2F&gaid=940678093.1681249137) through TripleTen.
+My objective is to cultivate a profound understanding of both fields, positioning myself as a more-rounded versatile engineer for prospective employers and their companies.

 - 😄 Pronouns: he/him/his
-- 📫 How to reach me: connect with me via LinkedIn or email me at mnunezsa95@gmail.com
+- 📫 How to reach me: connect with me via [LinkedIn](https://www.linkedin.com/in/marlon-nunez-35ba43b4/) or email me at mnunezsa95@gmail.com
-- 🔭 I’m currently working on an application that makes clothing recommendations based on the weather forecast [(see my project here)](https://mnunezsa95.github.io/se_project_react/#/) through TripleTen.
-- 🌱 I’m currently learning how to work on a full-stack application, and implementing test cases for my application
+- 🌱 I’m currently learning how to integret newly learned concepts (such as the creation of a backend server) into older front-end projects in order to create full-stack applications
-- 👯 I’m looking to collaborate on open source projects or volunteer projects that involve HTML, CSS, and JavaScript
+- 👯 I’m looking to collaborate get a role as a full-stack engineer or web-developer
-- 🤔 I’m looking for help with breaking into the tech industry without having a traditional computer science degree.
 - 💬 Ask me about creating internal systems to improve productivity in both personal and professional life
 - ⚡ Fun fact: I am obsessed with learning history and love participating in hisotry trivia